damar-wicaksono/uqtestfuns/docs/test-functions/portfolio-3d.md

 import uqtestfuns as uqtf
 ```

-The simple portfolio model is a three-dimensional scalar-valued test function.
+The simple portfolio model (or `Portfolio3D` for short ) is a three-dimensional
+scalar-valued test function.
 The function was introduced in {cite}`Saltelli2004` as an example for
 illustrating some elementary sensitivity measures.